apache/directory-server/README.txt

 To run with defaults,

-java -jar apacheds-main-0.9.jar
+java -jar apacheds-main-<version>.jar

 or with custom settings,

-java -jar apacheds-main-0.9.jar your.properties
+java -jar apacheds-main-<version>.jar your.properties

+where <version> is the current version of ApacheDS (for instance, apache-main-0.9.1.jar)

 Connecting
 ----------